 It is not a big deal to make an application.
 However, it is a big deal to make an application that will be useful in any comprehensive way and ultimately profitable for the developer.
 Some folks keep ignoring the latter part while pretending that banging head against the wall someday will come to fruition.

-Check out our article:"How to make a social media app"
+Check out our article:"How to Create an App like TikTok"

 To make your app USEful, think of your USErs.

 In order to create an actually successful application, you need to keep a target audience in mind.
 Think about their needs and preferences.
 That is the starting point.
 With that thing locked down, you have half the job done.

 Create use cases to explore what target audience needs and wants from an application.
 Count on wide variety factors that affect their behavior.
 Look at the competitors — find a way to differentiate yourself and engage the audience with what you have to offer.

 This one is hard to pull off.
 When we are developing an app, we see and talk through ideas so many times that it all seems simple and obvious.
 Yet, it's not always the case.

 Imagine yourself a user.
 You have just downloaded an app.
 It is the thing you need.
 You start it up and you have no idea what is going on.
 While you understand the concept and you are really into it — you can’t really get a grasp on it.
 What are you going to do next?
 Delete that app and look for another one, i.e. bad news.